Vicki Lopez: Florida House of Representatives (2022–2025)

+Miami-Dade County Commission (2025–present)

-In 2025, Lopez was appointed to the District 5 seat on the Miami-Dade County Commission.
-She will vacate her seat in the state legislature.
+On November 18, 2025, Lopez was appointed to the District 5 seat on the Miami-Dade County Commission, with the commissioners voting 7–5 to appoint her.
+She agreed to vacate her seat in the state legislature in order to assume the new office.

 Personal life

-Lopez married Sylvester Lukis in 1994.
+Lopez married Sylvester Lukis in 1994 and divorced him in 2015.

-Lopez's son, Donald Wolfe III, was the Chief of Staff for Miami City Mayor Francis Suarez.
+Lopez's son, Donald Wolfe III, was the Senior Advisor to Miami City Manager, Art Noreiga and Chief of Staff for Miami City Mayor Francis Suarez.

-Lopez owns and runs VLL Consulting, a Florida-based government and public affairs firm.
+Lopez owns and runs VLL Consulting LLC, a Florida-based government and public affairs firm.